marcosv23/ServiceOrderAPI/README.md

  Service Order API for [Fatec](https://www.fatecsaocaetano.edu.br/).

 ## :interrobang: For what is this app?
- This backend solution is to provide for a use case study for an enterprise, which 'll uses this app to perform service orders, view status, change its status.
+ This backend solution is to solve a real use case enterprise, which 'll uses this app to perform service orders, view status, change its status.

  This backend has been Developed with Spring boot, JPA, Jakarta Bean Validations,